 Pooja Keshavan Singh

-The author has been teaching mathematics and mathematics pedagogy courses for many years.
-She can be reached at firstname.lastname@example.org.
+The author has been a mathematics teacher and teacher educator for many years and is currently pursuing PhD from the University of Delhi.
+She can be reached at [email protected].